xingjian-bai/starter-hugo-academic/content/_index.md

       # Choose a user profile to display (a folder name within `content/authors/`)
       username: admin
       # Override your bio text from `authors/admin/_index.md`?
-      text: I aim to develop learning systems that combine the theoretical grounding of classic algorithms and mathematics with the unreasonable effectiveness of machine learning.
+      text: I aim to develop learning systems inspired by theories, especially classic algorithms and probability theory.
+Such systems would be more reliable and effective in empirical settings.

   - block: collection
     content: